Bayesian Social Deduction with Graph-Informed Language Models

 In human evaluations, we put three participants in a game with 3 agents.
 Two of the human participants constructed the Evil team, and the other human played alongside the agents in the Good team.
 We ran the experiments with both GRAIL agents and reasoning agents using GPT-o4-mini.

-Do humans prefer GRAIL to LRMs?
+Humans prefer GRAIL to LRM agents

 • Q1: The player contributed to the success of the Good team in the game.